-Are you having problems getting your landlord to make necessary repairs?
+Are you Missouri tenant who is having problems getting your landlord to make necessary repairs?
 Are you freezing because the heat doesn't work in your apartment?
 Do you have bedbugs, roaches or other bugs?
 Is your landlord refusing to fix plumbing issues and you have sewage in your home?
 Is your landlord ignoring your service requests to fix these issues?

 I don't have heat, my home is unsafe or unlivable